 Pay parking in effect 11 am – 6 pm daily.
 Parking is free before 11 am and after 6 pm.
-Parking is $2.39/hr or $4.39 for 2 hrs.
+Parking is $3/hour on weekdays and $4/hr on weekends and statutory holidays.
 Overnight parking is only permitted in the multi-level parkade on Old Bridge Street.

 Getting to Granville Island by car is easy since many main thoroughfares run nearby, including the Granville St. Bridge above, and 4th Avenue to the south, and Burrard St. to the west.